-Hello, welcome to my blog.
-I’m back after a couple of weeks off with our family, during which we celebrated our eldest daughter’s 16th birthday – erm where did those years go?
+Hello, I’m back after a couple of weeks away with our family, during which we celebrated our eldest daughter’s 16th birthday.
+Wow, where did those years go!
 Anyway, I digress.
-Because it was a wonderful holiday, especially as we were joined by family for a few days over the birthday celebrations.
-So I took my spring form cake tin with me – doesn’t everyone?
+Because it really was a wonderful holiday, especially as we were joined by family for a few days over the birthday celebrations.
+So, I took my spring form cake tin with me – doesn’t everyone?
 Star had a maltesers ice cream cake on her birthday, which was knockout!
-Buuutt now we’re home and there are other family members to celebrate Star’s birthday.
+However, now we are home and there are even more family and friends to celebrate Star’s birthday.
 Since I know her favourite cake is Chocolate Marble and she’s not a big fan of icing, I decided to make her a Marbled Chocolate Bundt Cake.
 And you are going to be so pleased I came up with this cake – just look!

-See – I thought you’d be pleased.
-This is the second recipe I have made where I use plain flour and add the baking powder separately, it gives more control over the rise of the sponge.
-Also I guessed all the quantities for the size of cake (I mean, I did have a rough idea!!).
-This Marbled Chocolate Bundt Cake was a complete success, both visually and in the taste department.
+And I knew you’d be pleased.
+Because, this is the second recipe I have made where I use plain flour and add the baking powder separately, it gives more control over the rise of the sponge.
+Also, I guessed all the quantities for the size of cake (I mean, I did have a rough idea!!).
+Resulting in this Marbled Chocolate Bundt Cake, a complete success, both visually and in the taste department.

-Most importantly to me though was that the birthday girl herself liked it.
+Most importantly, is the birthday girl herself liking it.
 Tick box – result!
 This cake has a wonderfully moist texture, resulting in most of it being consumed on the day of baking.
-Most importantly the drizzled chocolate adds different flavours and texture, sprinkled with edible stars and this cake is a stunner.
-Perfect as a Celebration cake.
+While the drizzled chocolate adds different flavours and texture, sprinkled with edible stars, this cake is a stunner.
+So, perfect as a Celebration cake.

-So gorgeous, I know.
+And this pan is so gorgeous.
 I’m even toying with the idea of making a jelly in it, can you imagine??
 Have you ever tried making a jelly in a Bundt tin?
-I’m guessing you’d have to lightly oil the inside of the pan with a flavouless oil, but I think it could totally work.
+I’m guessing you’d have to lightly oil the inside of the pan with a flavourless oil, I think it could totally work.
 I’ll keep you posted!

 Anyway enough about glorious Bundt pans and onto how to make this cake!!